Extraordinary Medical Expenses

 To submit a formal claim, the following process must be followed.

-Using the Friend of the Court (FOC) official Ordinary Medical Log (PDF), and Demand for Medical Forms (PDF) the requesting party must request payment as soon as possible after the expenses have occurred, or within six months after the date of the insurance company’s final payment or denial of coverage.
+Using the Friend of the Court (FOC) official Request for Heath Care Reimbursement Form the requesting party must request payment as soon as possible after the expenses have occurred, or within six months after the date of the insurance company’s final payment or denial of coverage.
 Each expense must be entered on the form itemized.
 In addition, you must provide copies of the bills, receipts, and proof of insurance payment.
 The bills must include the following: